-- 1. Click "Access Control → Host" in the left to enter the Host Settings page.
-Add a new entry with the Host Description is Host_1 and MAC Address is 00-11-22-33-44-AA. - Click "Access Control → Target" in the left to enter the Target Settings page.
-Add a new entry with the Target Description is Target_1 and Domain Name is www.google.com.

-- 3. Click "Access Control → Schedule" in the left to enter the Schedule Settings page.
-Add a new entry with the Schedule Description is Schedule_1, Day is Sat and Sun, Start Time is 1800 and Stop Time is 2000.
+- 1. Click the submenu Rule of Access Control in the left to return to the Rule List page.
+Select Enable Internet Access Control and choose "Allow the packets specified by any enabled access control policy to pass through the Router". - 2.
+We recommend that you click Setup Wizard button to finish all the following settings. - 3.
+Click the submenu Host of Access Control in the left to enter the Host List page.
+Add a new entry with the Host Description is Host 1 and MAC Address is 00-11-22-33-44-AA. - 4.
+Click the submenu Target of Access Control in the left to enter the Target List page.
+Add a new entry with the Target Description is Target 1 and Domain Name is www.google.com. - 5.
+Click the submenu Schedule of Access Control in the left to enter the Schedule List page.
+Add a new entry with the Schedule Description is Schedule_1, Day is Sat and Sun, Start Time is 1800 and Stop Time is 2000. - 6.
+Click the submenu Rule of Access Control in the left, Click Add New... button to add a new rule as follows: - In Rule Name field, create a name for the rule.
+Note that this name should be unique, for example Rule_1. - In Host field, select Host_1. - In Target field, select Target_1. - In Schedule field, select Schedule 1. - In Status field, select Enable.

-- 4. Click "Access Control → Rule" in the left to return to the Access Control Rule Management page.
-Select "Enable Internet Access Control" and choose "Deny the packets not specified by any access control policy to pass through the Router".

-- 5. Click Add New... button to add a new rule as follows:

-- In Rule Name field, create a name for the rule.
-Note that this name should be unique, for example Rule 1.

-- In Host field, select Host_1.

-- In Target field, select Target_1.

-- In Schedule field, select Schedule_1.

-- In Action field, select Allow.

-- In Status field, select Enable.

-- Click Save to complete the settings.
+Click Save to complete the settings.